The Difference Between Warm and Cool Lights and What They Represent

 Installing Warm and Cool Lights Together

-Not only are LED lights more energy-efficient, they last longer too.
+Not only are LED lights more energy-efficient, but they also last longer too.
 They have higher potential brightness levels and intensities, produce a low amount of heat, and come in a wide range of colors.

 With the magic of LED lights, dimmer switches and smart technology, you can enjoy warm and cool lights from the same bulb and other colors too if you wanted.